roughike/streaming_shared_preferences/README.md

   @override
   Widget build(BuildContext context) {
-    /// We use PreferenceBuilder to rebuild our Text widget whenever "counter"
-    /// gets updated.
-PreferenceBuilder is like a StreamBuilder but we don't
+    /// Since a Preference is also a Stream, we can pass it to a
-    /// have to provide the "initialData" parameter. return PreferenceBuilder<int>(
+    /// StreamBuilder widget directly.
+    return StreamBuilder<int>(
+      initialData: 0,
-      _counter,
+      stream: _counter,
-      builder: (context, int value) => Text('Button pressed $value times!'), );
+      builder: (BuildContext context, AsyncSnapshot<int> snapshot) {
+       return Text('Button pressed ${snapshot.data} times!');
       }
+    );
   }
+}
 ```

-### Use a wrapper class when having multiple preferences
+## Use a wrapper class when having multiple preferences

 If you have multiple preferences, the recommended approach is to create a class that holds all your `Preference` objects in a single place: